Bikeman868/NPL/docs/LANGUAGE.md

 The NPL runtime can expand and contract the number of process instances that are running to accomodate the workload and prevent bottlenecks.
 You can observe these scaling events using the built-in NPL tools.

-NPL can also partition your application across many compute instances without changing a single line of code, because your processes and pipes are inherently unaware of the runtime context of your application.
+NPL can also partition your application across many compute clusters without changing a single line of code, because your processes and pipes are inherently unaware of the runtime context of your application.
 This allows you to take any application not specifically built for scale, and deploy it at massive scale without modification.